 The meal plan below is from the Everything Atkins website.
 It has high protein levels at 32% and low-end fibre at only 9g per day.
 While the aim of this approach is to keep insulin levels low the high protein and low fibre values of this approach end up generating quite high levels of insulin and not be ideal if your goal is weight loss.

 This approach follows the guidelines set out in his book Dr Bernstein’s Diabetes Solution.

-Eighty one year old Dr Richard Bernstein is himself a type 1 diabetic and diabetics who are disciplined enough to follow his diet swear by it and achieve excellent results.
+Eighty-three year old Dr Richard Bernstein is himself a type 1 diabetic and diabetics who are disciplined enough to follow his diet swear by it and achieve excellent results.

 Bernstein was an engineer and was one of the first people to obtain a blood glucose metre to test his own blood sugars.
 He soon realised that carbohydrate containing foods raised his blood sugar and went on to experiment and work out how much a certain amount of carbohydrate containing foods raised his blood sugar and how much insulin it took to lower his blood sugars.
 He wrote up his methodology but was unable to get it published, being told that there was no value for diabetics obtaining normal blood sugars.

 Bernstein went on to study medicine in order to get people to recognise his ideas.
 “Dr B” as he is affectionately known by his disciples, is the father of carbohydrate counting for type 1 diabetics.